nicolekwon/sw-mini-project/README.md

 #### Division of Work

 Yanni:
-- Barcode scanner and search bar
+- Search bar
-- Route to different pages
+- Model of parsed JSON file
+- Firebase for Gmail authentication

 Nicole:
+- Barcode scanner
+- GET and POST REST APIs for Firebase's Firestore database

+Both:
-- Firebase (for Gmail authentication and database of recipes)
+- Format and implementation of shopping list
 - Call to FDA API

-Both:
-- Creation of recipe functionality
+- Route to different pages
 - Clean UI and coding practices